There and Back Again: On the relation between Noise and Image Inversions in Diffusion Models: Analysis

 We observe that, while moving from the initial noise ($\noise$) towards the final sample ($\image$), the intermediate steps $x_t$ approach the DDIM inversion latent ($\latent$), while after the transition point around 50-70\% (timesteps 50-30) of the generative trajectory, the distance to the latent becomes lower than the distance to the starting noise. \textbf{This observation reveals that latents retain some characteristics of the original samples and contain information about the source generation.}

 Similar observation can be made on the basis of visualizations in~\cref{fig:latents_vis}, where we can distinguish the coarse shape of the original objects in the latents.
 In particular, while the pixels associated with the objects have high diversity, the areas related to the background are much smoother.
 This leads to the hypothesis that the most significant difference between the initial noises and latent encodings is the limited variance in the areas corresponding to the background of the generated images.
 To validate it, we compare the properties of the latents between plain and non-plain areas in the image.
-We determine binary masks $\mathcal{M}_p$ that select smooth surfaces in the image, such as sky, sea, plain backgrounds, or surfaces (see \cref{fig:masks_exmaples} for examples), according to the neighbor differences as described in~\cref{app:masking}.
-In~\cref{tab:plain_areas_combined}, we show that the error between the starting noise $\noise$ and the latent $\latent$ resulting from the DDIM inversion is higher for pixels corresponding to the plain areas.
+We determine binary masks $\mathcal{M}_{p}$ by calculating the absolute difference between neighboring pixels.
+Pixels where this local variation falls below a fixed threshold ($\tau=0.025$) across all channels are classified as plain regions, effectively isolating low-texture areas (see \cref{app:masking} for more details).
+This procedure results in selection of areas, such as sky, sea, plain backgrounds, or surfaces (see \cref{fig:masks_exmaples} for examples).
+In \cref{tab:plain_areas_combined}, we show that the error between the starting noise $\noise$ and the latent $\latent$ resulting from the DDIM inversion is higher for pixels corresponding to the plain areas.
 Across the models, this trend goes along with a decrease in the standard deviation of the latents' pixels related to those regions.
 It suggests that DDIM inversion struggles with reversing the plain image areas, bringing them to mean ($0$) and reducing their diversity.
+Additionally, in \cref{app:flow_matching}, we present that correlations and reduced latent diversity for plain image regions can be similarly observed within Flow matching \citep{lipman2023flow} models.

 \paragraph{Conclusion.} Latent encodings resulting from the DDIM Inversion deviate from the Gaussian noise towards zero values.
 This is especially true for parts of the latents corresponding to the plain image surfaces.
 This observation reveals that latent encodings retain some characteristics of the original input samples and contain information about the source generation.